What is pay-as-you-go car insurance?

 What are the benefits of pay-as-you-go insurance?

-With pay-as-you-go insurance, you have more control over the price of your premium.
-If you are an occasional driver or only need insurance when you’re borrowing somebody else’s car, it can be worth considering as it may end up cheaper than paying out on a 12-month policy.
+• You have more control over the price of your premium.
+If you are an occasional driver or only need insurance when borrowing somebody else’s car, it may end up cheaper than paying out on a 12-month policy.

-Some drivers may also have issues with the dependency on telematics and be wary of privacy concerns and errors in tracking data that could have a negative impact on their insurance premiums.
+Some drivers may have issues with the dependency on telematics.
+They may be wary of privacy concerns and errors in tracking data that could have a negative impact on their insurance premiums.

 Pay-as-you-go Car Insurance FAQs